tallaxes/mseemann.github.io/_posts/2016-06-02-setup-angular-2-app-part-3.markdown

 ---
 The previous two parts of this series covered how to setup the build process with [Travis-CI][travis-ci]{:target="_blank"} and how we can publish our test coverage on [Coveralls][coveralls]{:target="_blank"}.

 This post covers how to setup the e2e testing for our project.
 We will use [Sauce Labs][saucelabs]{:target="_blank"} for our e2e testing.
 You'll need at least a test account to get started without any fees.
-If you have an open source project you may create an account on [Open Sacue][opensauce]{:target="_blank"} it's also free with unlimited testing time.
+If you have an open source project you may create an account on [Open Sauce][opensauce]{:target="_blank"} it's also free with unlimited testing time.

 <!-- more -->